-Before you start smoking, I’d like to share a few "secrets" that will help you create the best smoked poultry ever.
+Before you fire up the smoker, I’ll share a few nuggets of knowledge that will help you create the best smoked poultry ever.

 Poultry smokes in less time than beef or pork, and makes for a nice change of pace.
-Try one of these poultry recipes instead of the usual spareribs or brisket nest time you pull out the smoker... you'll enjoy it, I'm sure.
+Try one of these smoked poultry recipes instead of the usual spareribs or brisket next time you pull out the smoker... you'll enjoy it, I'm sure!